Introduction to Value Stocks & Value Investing for Kids and Teens

 - Traits of value investors

-- When to use value investing strategy
+- When to use the value investing approach

 - Is value investing strategy right for you / How to become a value investor